vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/descriptor_abstractions.md

 To allocate the descriptor set we allocate it from the _frameDescriptors.
 That pool gets destroyed every frame, so same as with the deletion queue, it will be deleted automatically when the gpu is done with it 2 frames later.

 Then we write the new buffer into the descriptor set.
 Now we have the globalDescriptor ready to be used for drawing.
+We arent using the scene-data buffer right now, but it will be necessary later.

 Before we continue with drawing, lets set up textures.